-Beginning from the parking area at the end of Chilnualna Falls Road, walk a short distance east to the trailhead.
-There is a stock trail angling to the left.
-Be glad you aren’t a horse, and take the single track toward the sensational string of cascades.
-In no time at all, you will be standing alongside a raucous chain of pour-overs.
-The creek absolutely thunder in the spring, when snow melt swells the banks.
+Begin from a parking area off Chilnualna Falls Road in the Wawona Area of Yosemite National Park and walk a short distance east on the road to the marked start of Chilnualna Falls Trail.
+A stock trail angles to the left.
+Be glad you aren’t a horse and take the single track toward a sensational string of cascades.
+In no time at all, you will be standing alongside a raucous chain of pour-overs in Chilnualna Creek.
+The water absolutely thunder in the spring when snow melt swells the banks.

 The volume of the waterfall increases as you hike, along with your frustration that an unobstructed view is not available.
 Each time you near what might be a clean shot of the falls, the teasing trail turns up a switchback away from the creek.

 The best view of Chilnualna Falls comes three-quarters of a mile from the top.
 A sizable seasonable stream pours over the trail from left to right, providing its own waterfall that is undeniably pleasant if not as impressive.
 This liquid conduit clears the forest below, providing the broadest window of Chilnualna Falls.

-For day hikers, take a moment to look over the falls (without getting too close to the edge), and return the way you came.
+For day hikers, take a moment to look over the waterfall (without getting too close to the edge) and return the way you came.
 On the way down, you will notice more views of Chilnualna Falls than you saw on the way up (unless you looked over your shoulder a lot).
 The trail is enjoyable in reverse, as you stride back to the cascade and down to the trailhead.

 This hike to Chilnualna Falls should be considered moderate for its steepness and strenuous for its length.
 The trail crosses south facing slopes and is one of the first to be free of snow in the spring.
 It is a pleasant hike that time of year when the waterfalls are full.
 The trail passes in and out of shade and can become quite hot in the summer.
 Carry lots of water and avoid hiking at mid-day.
 This long gradual trail offers a peaceful escape from the crowds in Yosemite Valley.
 An entrance fee is required to access Chilnualna Falls Trail in Yosemite National Park.
-Bathrooms and bear boxes are provided at the trailhead.
+Bathrooms and food storage lockers (bear boxes) are provided at the trailhead.
 Be bear safe and have a great hike!

 Trailhead address: Chilnualna Falls Road, Yosemite National Park, CA 95389

 |Mariposa Grove of Giant Sequoias |

 This 1.6-mile hike (or longer) visits the biggest trees in Yosemite.

 |Taft Point Trail |

-This 4-mile round trip hike visits an overlook on the south wall of Yosemite Valley with fascinating rock fissures carved into the exposed granite.
+This 2-mile round trip hike visits an overlook on the south wall of Yosemite Valley with fascinating rock fissures carved into the exposed granite.

 |More trails in the Sierra Nevada Mountains |

 Explore other destinations in Yosemite National Park and the rest of the range.

-This gradual 3.4-mile hike visits the base of the tallest waterfall in Sequoia National Park.
+This 4.2-mile hike reaches the base of the tallest waterfall in Sequoia National Park.